foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

        --privatekey /root/wgpriv.key \ # where to store generated private key enable

-At this point you'll be prompted to authorize an Oauth2 request.
+At this point you will be prompted to authorize an Oauth2 request.
 It will look something like:::

    External Endpoint: 165.227.222.126:5555